miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 - Certificates, CRLs, and OCSP responses used for PKIX validation of the latest archive timestamp TSA certificate

-Validation information related to the latest archive timestamp TSA certificate MUST be stored in the "validations" object under the corresponding archive timestamp object.
+Validation information related to the latest archive timestamp TSA certificate MUST be stored in the "validations" object within the decoded JSON object contained in the corresponding archive "timestamp" parameter.

 ## SIG-LTA (Signature Long-Term Archive Timestamp level) Creation Processing